-The certificate is designed to enable students to prepare and teach a series of standardised coping skills training workshops for groups – that can be minimally adapted as needed.
+The certificate is designed to enable students to prepare and teach a series of stress coping skills training workshops for groups – that can be adapted as needed.

-Teaching coping skills to a group is easier and less complex than one-to-one therapy – and after Stage 2 of the Diploma course many students are very capable of teaching basic coping skills in relaxation, self-hypnosis and meditation to groups of people.
+Teaching coping skills to a group is generally easier and less complex than one-to-one therapy – and after Stage 2 of the Diploma course many students are very capable of teaching basic evidence-based coping skills in relaxation, self-hypnosis and meditation to groups of people.
 This can be of immense benefit to people.

-The idea is to allow you to be out there helping people cope with stress even before you’ve finished the Diploma, and to be able to earn some income and build your reputation, offerings and market for your hypnotherapy or stress management practice.
+The idea is to allow you to be out there helping people cope with stress even before you’ve finished the Diploma, and to be able to build your skills and reputation, earning an income prior to full qualification in hypnotherapy.

 Prerequisite Skill Level / Knowledge